-The government's ambition is to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025, but we understand the EBacc combination will not be for all students.
+The government's ambition is to see 90% of students studying the EBacc by 2025, but we understand the EBacc combination will not be for all students.
 At Newent we trust our students, and will support them in choosing the courses that are best for them.
 We believe that when students have choices over the curriculum they follow they are more engaged and more likely to succeed.
 Although the EBacc is not mandatory, it is on offer to all students.

 You will be offered an appointment with a member of our Guidance Team or a senior member of staff who can offer further advice and guidance on the EBacc.
-These meetings will take place during the week beginning 28th February and 7th March.
+These meetings will take place during the week beginning 13th March onwards.